Southwest Quinoa Breakfast Bowl

 • salt, pepper to taste

-1. Fry your egg, seasoning each side with salt and pepper to taste (a light sprinkling)
+1. Fry your egg to your liking, seasoning each side with salt and pepper to taste (a light sprinkling)

 2. Meanwhile, steam your kale for 2-3 minutes